 Apprenticeships are open to anyone aged 16 and over, living in the UK and not taking part in any other form of full-time education.
-Entry requirements are flexible because Apprenticeships aren’t just based on academic achievement, practical skills count in the area of work you’ve chosen because employers value dedication to work and willingness to learn.
+Entry requirements are often flexible because employers don't just look at prior academic achievement.
+Instead, existing practical skills and experience really do count, as it shows each employer your dedication to work and willingness to learn.

 How do I apply?